sunlightlabs/congress-ios/APPSTORE.md

 # What's New in Version 1.5

-Never get caught up watching House of Cards and miss an important vote again...
+Never miss an important vote again because you're too engrossed in a House of Cards binge...
 PUSH NOTIFICATIONS are here!
 Available options include:

 • When a legislator you follow introduces a bill
 • When a bill you follow is scheduled for a vote